jeslec/Project2_SpotifyStreamer/README.md

 * If a user taps on another track while one is currently playing, playback is stopped on the currently playing track and the newly selected track (in other words, the tracks should not mix).

 * Scrub bar displays the current playback position in time and is scrubbable.
 Scrubbing changes the track position appropriately.

+## Notifications <a name="evaluation-criteria-5"></a>

+* App implements a notification with playback controls (Play, pause , next & previous track).

+* Notification media controls are usable on the lockscreen and drawer.

+* Notification displays track name and album art thumbnail.